tomerweller/tomerweller.github.io/_posts/2016-06-24-reagent-import-react-components-from-npm.md

 This post describes, step by step, how to setup a workflow for importing [React][React] components from [NPM][npm], using [Webpack][webpack], and incorporate them in your [Reagent][reagent] views.

+**UPDATE (June 17th, 2017 ): A year later, this post and method are very much still relevant.
+I've made a small update to take advantage of the `:foreign-libs` option, as suggested in the comments (Thanks Andreas and Alex!), which reduces the plumbing necessary.**

 ### Motivation
 Any Javascript developer using a modern build tool can easily test and incorporate React components from 3rd party developers in their app.
 It's usually just a matter of declaring dependencies, building and importing.